The best headphones for watching TV are right here!

-Best TV Headphones Android Central 2020
+Best TV headphones Android Central 2021

 Watching TV isn't often about drowning out sound in the room, but sometimes you need to keep things quiet for everyone's sake.
 The best TV headphones are a mix of great choices, but sitting at the top of this hill are the Sony WH-1000XM4's, thanks to the stellar combination of top-class ANC, great sound excellent and battery life.

-- Best Value: Sony WH-RF400
+- Best value: Sony WH-RF400

-- Best Noise Canceling: Bose NCH 700
+- Best noise canceling: Bose Noise Canceling Headphones 700 - Silver Luxe

-- Best Home Theater: Sennheiser RS 175
+- Best home theater: Sennheiser RS 175

-- Best Surround Sound: Creative SXFI Gamer
+- Best surround sound: Creative SXFI Gamer USB-C Gaming Headset

-- Best for Game Consoles: Razer Blackshark V2
+- Best for game consoles: Razer Blackshark V2 Pro Wireless Gaming Headset

-- Best for Hearing Impaired: Avantree HT4189
+- Best for hearing impaired: Avantree HT4189

-Best Overall: Sony WH-1000XM4
+Best overall: Sony WH-1000XM4

 Sony has been doing well with its headphones lineup, and that's made especially clear by an industry stalwart like the WH-1000XM4.
 While TV viewing may not be the first thing you think of when looking at these cans, their set of skills are very much applicable to whatever's happening onscreen.
-Whether it's to block out noise around you, or to keep noise away from someone else at home, these cans should have you covered both ways.
+So whether it's to block out the noise around you or keep noise away from someone else at home, these cans should have you covered both ways.

-On the active noise canceling (ANC) front, Sony's unique QN1 processor and a dual noise sensor work well together to keep ambient sound away.
+On the active noise canceling (ANC) front, Sony's unique QN1 processor and a dual-noise sensor work well together to keep ambient sound away.
 If your surroundings are quiet, you can always turn it off and enjoy rich sound at your preferred volume without disturbing anyone else.
 If you want to tweak the sound for any reason, you can always use the equalizer in Sony's Connect app to play around with the settings.
 For a little extra thump to explosions or dramatic soundtracks in any show or movie, try the "clear bass" slider.

 It is nice that you can simultaneously pair with a second device, like your phone, so you can pause what you're watching and take an incoming call without taking off the headphones.
-Call quality is excellent, thanks to Sony's Precise Voice Pickup and Speak to Chat features optimizing sound and volume during conversations.
+Call quality is excellent, thanks to Sony's Precise Voice Pickup and Speak to Chat features, optimizing sound and volume during conversations.

 Battery life is really good at up to 32 hours per charge, and fast charging is always an option when you want to get back up and running.
 Prepare in advance, though, because you won't be able to charge and listen to them while sitting on the couch watching something.